SoftwareAG/c8y-docs/content/concepts/platform-sla.md

 * Installation and upgrades of the entire platform.
 * Deployment of new components.
-* Upgrades to underlying third-party components (e.g., Kubernetes, Database systems).
+* Upgrades to underlying third-party components (for example, Kubernetes, Database systems).

-(b) **Third-party platform issues:** Any issues with the underlying computing platforms (e.g., Azure, AWS) that result in service unavailability are excluded from the availability calculations.
+(b) **Third-party platform issues:** Any issues with the underlying computing platforms (for example, Azure, AWS) that result in service unavailability are excluded from the availability calculations.

 (c) **Events of force majeure**.